rotnik/password-safety/README.md

 Visualize the distribution of weak, medium, and strong passwords with a bar chart.

-Export results to CSV for documentation or further analysis.
+Export results to XLSX for documentation or further analysis.

 Supports importing password lists from external files for scalability.